mateus-sartorio/ssh-honeypot/README.md

 # 🍯 ssh honeypot

+In this project, we simulate a two sided experiment: an attacker trying to invade an ssh host and a defender running a decoy ssh host (ssh honeypot) to track the actions of the attacker.

 Second assignment for the discipline of Computer Security in the Computer Engineering graduation program at Federal University of Espírito Santo.

 <br/>